Bronswell Patrick: Playing career

 After the season, the Brewers removed Patrick from their roster, and he joined the San Francisco Giants organization.
 Working as a starter for their AAA affiliate, the Fresno Grizzlies, Patrick set a Fresno record with 14 wins.
 The Giants rewarded him for his good work with a September callup, and he appeared in six games for them, picking up a win and a save despite a 10.12 ERA.
-His one save came on September 29, 1999 against the arch rival Dodgers.
+His one save came on September 29, 1999, against the arch rival Dodgers.
 Patrick retired the final two batters of the game to preserve a 5-1 Giants victory.
 Patrick nailed down the win for starting pitcher Liván Hernández.

 The Giants removed him from their roster after the season, but Patrick continued to pitch professionally.
 In 2002, he pitched in the Korea Baseball Organization for the Samsung Lions.
 He was one of the top pitchers in the Mexican League in 2003, with his 13–2 record helping the Diablos Rojos del Mexico win their 14th championship.
 Most recently, he spent part of 2005 with the Olmecas de Tabasco and Leones de Yucatán of that same league, then joined the Brother Elephants of the Chinese Professional Baseball League.
 In a 2000 interview with the Calgary Sun, Patrick was quoted as saying, "I'm going to continue to try and pitch as long as I can.
 Until they come and tell me they're taking the uniform away, and even then they're not getting it without a fight."

 In between, Patrick played winter ball with the Leones del Caracas and Tiburones de La Guaira clubs of the Venezuelan Professional Baseball League in three seasons spanning 1997–2005.

 Coaching

 In 2008, Patrick joined the staff of the AZL Padres as the team's pitching coach.
 He also worked in the same capacity for the Single-A Fort Wayne TinCaps of the Midwest League in the 2010 season.

 Before the 2013 season, he was named pitching coach of the Tucson Padres.

 In 2015, he was hired as the pitching coach of the El Paso Chihuahuas.
 In 2016, he was named the pitching coach for the Pacific Coast League in the Triple-A All-Star Game.

 Patrick has coached for the Naranjeros de Hermosillo of the Mexican Pacific League, and was promoted to manager of the club for the 2018–19 season.
 In 2020, he became the Águilas de Mexicali manager.

 In February 2022, Patrick joined Diablos Rojos del México of the Mexican League as pitching coach.
-However, he left the team prior to the start of the season, for what the club cited was due to personal reasons.
+However, he left the team prior to the start of the season, for what the club cited was for personal reasons.
 Patrick later joined the Acereros de Monclova of the Mexican League on May 2, 2022, as their new pitching coach.

-He was not retained by the club following the season.
+He joined the Athletics organization in 2023, first as the pitching coach for the AZL A's of the Arizona Complex League.
+In 2024, he became the pitching coach of the Triple-A Las Vegas Aces.
+The following year, he was name a roving pitching development coach.